- Become a Lawyer

 - when the principal’s and/or the other lawyer’s behaviour is of such a nature that it harms the standing of the legal profession.

-The Law Society has recruited a group of law firms/organizations that meet specific eligibility criteria and are willing to offer replacement articles to articling students through the program.
-View the list of participating roster firms/organizations.
+Roster firms/organizations are law firms/organizations that meet specific eligibility criteria and are willing to offer replacement articles to articling students through the program.
+View the list of roster firms/organizations.

-If your law firm or organization is interested in being added to the roster, you can reach out to the Equity Ombudsperson for more information.
+If your law firm or organization is interested in being added to the roster, you can apply or reach out to the Equity Ombudsperson for more information.

 To be included as a roster firm/organization, they must meet specific eligibility criteria including: